logancyang/lintcode/dataStructure/readme.md

 min() is O(1), A[0], the root.

-## 10. Heap: Data Stream Median
+### 10. Heap: Data Stream Median

-## 11. Heap: Merge K Sorted Lists
+### 11. Heap: Merge K Sorted Lists

-## Heap: Heapify*
+### Heap: Heapify*

 In heapofy(A), the big loop is the for loop starting from kth_node = len(A)/2, the lowest and last parent in the heap, call siftdown(A, kth_node), and decrement in each iteration.

 Siftdown(A, k):

-All of siftdown is this while loop. k can be the smallest already and break, or k can be updated to its child, k * 2 + 1 or k * 2 + 2.
+All of siftdown is this while loop. k can be the smallest already and break, or k can be updated to its child, `k * 2 + 1` or `k * 2 + 2`.
 Each iteration heapifies the current triangle, and pass to the its subtree triangle and check again.

-## 12. Trie: Word Search II
+### 12. Trie: Word Search II